 you must attend an orientation.

 All volunteers before entering the Jail, must attend an orientation on “The Rules & Regulations of the Jail” presented by the Jail staff at the Jail.
 Orientations are scheduled three times a year (around February, June, and November).
-SIGN-UP to attend the Orientation!
+Begin the process of being cleared to enter by using the link contained on our sign-up here!
 Or, RSVP to Scott Wright email@example.com or 734-821-2121.